-Edited by Sean, MsBarbs, Eng, Keepontryin and 1 other
+Edited by Sean, MsBarbs, Eng, Keepontryin

 Today we are going to teach you how to become a video game tester.
 Often if you look up this job online you will run into many scams and people telling you it's easy.
 You can test games professionally or for fun, but they are two entirely different things.
 Read on to learn the difference between the two and how you can become a tester either professionally or for fun.

 - 1Choose a RouteAdvertisement

 - For Fun.
 This is just for fun as you are not going to get paid.
 Many times people become beta-testers to gain access to a game early, help out the developers and be involved in the process without a having to devote as much time as a paid tester.
 For fun testing may not have any requirements beyond minimal system requirements to run the game.
 Sometimes you may need to register if the developers are looking for varying systems and hardware specifications.

 - Professionally.
 Professional testing of video games is also known as 'Quality Assurance Testing' or 'QA'.
 If you think video game testing is "fun" and being able to try a video game would be the best job ever QA would probably change your mind.
 When you do QA, you have to try any game they give you.
 You may luck out and get a game you like.
 You will have to try many things from a technical standpoint which may cause you to lose interest in the game before the final version is released.
 It is a real job that requires 40-hours or more per week.
 In order to test games professionally you must meet the requirements needed by the developer.
 This may include experience or a degree in a related field.

 Types of Non-paid Testing Options